Kindergartens

 Expression of Interest

-Loddon Shire Council manages the enrolment process for all kindergartens in the Loddon Shire.
+Loddon Shire Council manages the enrolment process for all funded kindergarten services across the municipality through the Central Registration and Enrolment Scheme (CRES).

-Expressions of interest can be completed via an online form, paper based form or by contacting Council’s Early Years Team on 03 5494 1200.
+Expressions of Interest for Three and Four-Year-Old Kindergarten for 2027 open on 27 July and close on 7 September.
+Expressions of interest can be completed online, via a paper-based form, or by contacting Council's Early Years Team on 03 5494 1200.

-CLICK HERE to download the expression of interest form.
+CLICK HERE to access the Expression of Interest Form.

-A letter of offer for a Kindergarten place will be sent to families after the enrolment period has closed.
-For more information about the enrolment process for Three and Four-Year-Old Kindergarten, please see the Kindergarten Enrolment Guide or contact Loddon Shire Council’s Early Years team on 03 5494 1200
+For more information about the enrolment process for Three and Four-Year-Old Kindergarten, please refer to the Kindergarten Enrolment Guide or contact Loddon Shire Council's Early Years Team on 03 5494 1200.

 4 year old programs